 Video and pictures may be taken for personal use only.
 Commercial use is not permitted.
 Please gain permission before recording or taking images of someone or their art.

-The Laws of City
+The Laws of the City

 Illegal Activity Prohibited

 Scorched Nuts, as an organization, respects local, state and federal laws.
 Underage drinking is strictly forbidden.
 Underage participants can be identified by a uniquely colored wristband.
 The organization does not condone the sale, use, or promotion of illegal drugs.
-Scorched Nuts 2013 will be so much more enjoyable if you are sober and in control, be yourself and be responsible and you will find that you will have the best experience.
+Scorched Nuts will be so much more enjoyable if you are in control, be yourself and be responsible and you will find that you will have the best experience.
 The same laws that apply on Main Street, USA also apply to public areas of our events.
 The same laws that apply at your house behind a closed door also apply to your zipped up tent.
 Everybody bears responsibility for their actions and the expectation is that we will all work together to ensure group safety.

 Participants found contributing to minors, problem drug users and dealers that are brought to our attention will be escorted out of the event.

 Scorched Nuts can be an erotically charged environment.
 We want to help prevent sexual harassment and assault while ensuring that sex-positive free expression thrives!
 It is imperative to know and express your own sexual boundaries and to ask about and respect your partners’ boundaries.
 As the Bureau of Erotic Discourse (B.E.D.) reminds us: Silence is not consent.
 Communication is the best lubricant!